 About Cardiology Associates of Fredericksburg

 Cardiology Associates of Fredericksburg was founded in 1978 by Dr. Michael Cherwek, who was the first physician to bring Board Certified Cardiology to the Fredericksburg region.
-Cardiology Associates today carries on that quality tradition having celebrated thirty years of service to the community in 2008.
+Cardiology Associates today carries on that quality tradition having celebrated forty years of service to the community in 2018.

 Milestones in our practice history include key roles in: